Zayniddin12/davr-backoffice/README.md

-# I-Watt back-office
+# davr-info back-office

 ## Getting started
-This project serves as a back-office for HBS Academy.
+This project serves as a back-office for davr info.